Skip to content

 3. Process a subset through your full protocol and re-scan after dehydration

-4. Confirm audit logs capture who printed what and when
+4. Confirm the lab’s audit process captures who printed what and when

 Phased rollout beats big-bang